Skip to content

 Adam Warlock and the Annihilation Saga (the 2000s-2010s)

-First, before The Annihilation Saga, Adam Warlock got a short miniseries (in 1998) and Jim Starlin bring him back with new Thanos tales.
+First, before The Annihilation Saga, Adam Warlock got a short miniseries (in 1998), and Jim Starlin brought him back with new Thanos tales.

-For a full guide to the saga, go to Marvel Cosmic Reading Order.
-For what’s important for Adam Warlock, here is the list:
+For a full guide to the saga, check out the Marvel Cosmic Reading Order, but for what’s essential to Adam Warlock’s journey, here is the list:

 Adam Warlock in the new Jim Starlin’s Infinity Saga (the 2010s)